facade/flare-client-js/docs/6-resolving-bundled-code.md

 yarn add @flareapp/flare-webpack-plugin-sourcemap --dev
 ```

-Then, add the plugin to your webpack configuration and make sure your app is creating a sourcemap by including the `devtool: "source-map"` line.
+Then, add the plugin to your webpack configuration and make sure your app is creating a sourcemap by including the `devtool: "hidden-source-map"` line.
+This will generate a sourcemap file, but won't add a reference to it in the bundle.

 ### Laravel Mix